 What is cancer of the vulva?

-Around 80% of vulval cancers are diagnosed in women over 60; however we are increasingly seeing more and more women being diagnosed at a younger age.
+Around 80% of vulval cancers are diagnosed in women over 60; however anyone with a vulva can be diagnosed with vulval cancer, and we are increasingly seeing more and more women being diagnosed at a younger age.

 How does it develop?

 Skin conditions that cause inflammation may develop into an early vulval cancer.
 The two most common of these being vulval intraepithelial neoplasia (VIN) and Lichen Sclerosus.